When he gave up his job as a high school teacher to become a

 Beyond his role as our Racing Manager, Alfred is predominantly based in the Melbourne CBD where he is Managing Director of Principal IR, an investor relations firm which assists ASX-listed companies engage with the retail investor community, and Founder of The Sentiment.
 As an extension of his work in financial services world, he is also an Analyst at Emerald Financial where he specialises in the Gaming & Wagering sector, as well as the small caps space.

-Alfred holds a Masters of Marketing from Monash University, is a member of the VRC and owns broodmare & racehorse interests.
+Alfred holds a Masters of Marketing from Monash University, Bachelors of Commerce and Arts, is a member of the VRC and owns broodmare & racehorse interests.